scottyschup/ruby-curriculum/meta/course-preliminaries.md

     have a detailed record of what you have learned and how quickly you have learned it to show employers.
 * Fine for not completing the daily reflection is $10/day.

-## Curriculum contributions
-* Each day, you are required to make one contribution to the curriculum (at least!).
-Potential contributions include:
-  * Correcting typos
-  * Clarifying exposition
-  * Adding (quality) references
-  * Writing an exercise
-* Fork the curriculum repo and make a commit; ask ruggeri to pull your change.
-  * In week one, just email your contribution to instructors@appacademy.io.

 ## Assessments
 * Assessments are intended to give you early feedback so you know